Tindall Wood, Ditchingham

 Tindall Wood, Ditchingham is a 42.2 ha biological Site of Special Scientific Interest north of Ditchingham in Norfolk, England.

 It is one of the largest hornbeam woods in Norfolk.
-It is ancient coppice with standards, and the standards are oak, ash and hornbeam, and there are several uncommon species in the ground flora.
+It is an ancient coppice with standards, and the standards are oak, ash, and hornbeam, and there are several uncommon species in the ground flora.

 The wood is private with no public access.